 - First-time DUI offense – Driver’s license suspension for one year and a fine of $125

 - Second-time DUI offense – Driver’s license suspension for two years and a fine of $125

 - Third-time DUI offense – Driver’s license suspension for three years and a fine of $125

-Although refusal would mean a lack of recorded evidence of your BAC level, it may not help you avoid a DUI conviction.
+Although refusal would mean a lack of recorded evidence of your BAC level, it can still be used against you in court.
 Even without the BAC test results, you can still be found guilty.
-The prosecutor could argue to a jury that the reason you refused to test because you knew you were intoxicated.
+The prosecutor could argue to a jury that the reason you didn't take a chemical test is because you were aware your impairment.